artificialsolutions/tie-api-example-line/README.md

 # tie-api-example-line
 This node.js example connector allows you to make your Teneo bot available on LINE.
-The connector acts as middleware between LINE and Teneo and uses the Messaging API to receive messages from Line.
+The connector acts as middleware between LINE and Teneo, by using the Messaging API to receive exchange messages.
 This guide will take you through the steps of creating a new LINE Provider and deploying the connector to respond to events sent by Teneo.

 ## Prerequisites